Howard Schultz tried to deflect criticism of his presidential flirtation. He only made things worse.

 — MSNBC (@MSNBC) January 30, 2019

-Schultz’s remarks on Wednesday, in which he appeared hellbent on painting prominent Democrats as radicals, came as he has promised to unite voters with a possible presidential run.
+Schultz’s remarks on Wednesday, in which he appeared hellbent on painting prominent Democrats as radicals, came as he has promised to unite voters.
 Schultz said, “I don’t affiliate myself with a Democratic Party who’s so far left, who basically wants the government to take over health care, which we cannot afford, the government to give free college to everybody, and the government to give everyone a job.”